Fixed-Asset-Ratio-Trading/fixed-ratio-trading/docs/api/A_FIXED_RATIO_TRADING_API.md

 - [3] Program Data Account (Readable) - Program data account for authority validation

 **⚠️ Critical Notes:**
-- **Pool State PDA is READ-ONLY** for pause/unpause operations - the pool state is modified internally by the program, not by the client
+- **Pool State PDA is WRITABLE** for pause/unpause operations - the pool state is updated directly by the client transaction
+- **System State PDA is WRITABLE** for pause/unpause operations - system state may be updated during validation
 - **Pool State PDA is WRITABLE** for SetSwapOwnerOnly operations - it updates both flags and ownership
 - **Admin Authority** can be either the configured admin authority OR the program upgrade authority (fallback)
 - **Authority Validation** uses multi-layer validation through program data account verification
-- This is different from other pool management instructions where Pool State PDA may be writable
+- **Borsh Serialization** is used for all instruction data (not raw byte arrays)

 ---